In James Gortner’s work, painting

 Ground Breakage II → Bell Labs NYC (2024-ongoing)

-While Bell Labs’ historic inventions have undeniably advanced society, they have also contributed to the current environmental and wellness challenges we face today.
-As a transformative gesture in Art, I offer these recycled paintings, imbued with time, brightly hued and abstracted from Old Bell Labs, as an archeological excavation and a critique of our 20th century’s linear view of Art and Science history.
-By drawing a poetic line through metaphysical time, culture, and locational scaffolding, this body of work intentionally celebrates human endeavor and our ongoing quest to better understand the universe, both within and beyond conventional frameworks.
+While Bell Labs’ inventions have undeniably advanced society, they have also contributed to current environmental and wellness challenges.
+The brightly colored and abstracted Bell Labs grid present in each piece serves as both an homage to and a critique of our 20th century’s linear view of Art and Science history.
+By drawing a poetic fold through time and disciplines, this body of work celebrates human endeavor and our ongoing quest to better understand the universe, both within and beyond conventional frameworks.

 Landscape With Universal Windows, 2024